-Formulates objectives and priorities and implements plans consistent with the long-term interests of the organization in a global environment.
-Capitalizes on opportunities and manages risks.
+Formulates and implements objectives, priorities, and plans consistent with the long-term interests of the organization in a global environment.
+Capitalizes on opportunities and manages risks well.

-Shows an ability to manage the stress associated with doing difficult things (e.g., meeting deadlines, juggling multiple competing demands, etc.)
+Skilled at managing the stress associated with doing difficult things (e.g. meeting deadlines, juggling multiple competing demands, etc.)

-- Can you describe a time where your stress resulted in making errors in work?
-What happened in the aftermath of that incident?
+- Can you describe a time where your stress led you to make errors in work?
+What happened as a result of that incident?
 [Press the candidate for whether they sought to prevent the error from happening in the future and whether they were successful in doing so.]

 - Describe the most stressful work situation you have encountered.
 How did you handle it?

-Encourages and facilitates cooperation, pride, trust, and group identity; foster commitment and team spirit; works with others to achieve goals.
+Encourages and facilitates cooperation, commitment, pride, and trust; fosters group identity and team spirit; works with others to achieve goals.

-- What do you think people look for in an excellent teammate?
-Where would you say you match that description of an ideal teammate?
-What are your biggest areas for improvement?
+- What do you think people (including yourself) look for in an excellent teammate?
+In what ways would you say you fit that description of an ideal teammate?
+In what areas can you improve the most?

-- What does being a team player means to you?
-Can you give specific examples of times you've been a team player in past jobs?
+- What does being a team player mean to you?
+Can you give specific examples of times you have been a team player in past jobs?

 Demonstrates steady, earnest, and energetic effort in the performance of his/her duties or responsibilities.

-- Has there ever been a time where you adjusted your own expectations for your efforts because you could not meet the goals without taking work home with you or working overtime?
+- Has there ever been a time where you adjusted your own expectations for your efforts because you could not meet the goals without taking work home or working overtime?
 [If Yes] What was the situation you were facing and how do you feel about that decision?
-[If No] Do you have an example of a situation where you regret not downgrading your goals to have better work-life balance?
+[If No] Do you have an example of a time where you regretted not downgrading or simplifying your goals to have better work-life balance?

-- How much daily supervision do you like to work under?
-Tell me about a time where you had to work without supervision.
+- How much daily supervision do you prefer to work under?
+Tell me about a time when you had to work without supervision.
 How did you approach your work during this time?
 What were the results?

 Something missing?
 Share your insights and ideas.